dpcairns/react-famous-cats/labs/LAB-01-02/LAB-01.md

 ### Header as Component

-Make a separate template function for your header.
-It doesn't take any data, but can still return html (which can be made into DOM).
-Call it `renderHeaderHTML` or something that won't conflict with image template render function.
-Import, call, and append DOM in `index.js`
+Make a separate template function called `renderHeader` for your header.
+It doesn't take any data (which means no test), but can still return html (which can be made into DOM).
+Import, call, and append DOM in `app.js`

 ---